 Jamie Jiang

 She also worked as a news intern at KCUR — Kansas City’s NPR affiliate station — where she reported on the ongoing COVID-19 pandemic.
 Jamie uses community engagement journalism to tell the stories of real people actually living with wildfires.
-She asks listeners to please send pitches, feedback, and suggestions her way.

 -